Smoke Photography Tutorial: How to Photograph and Edit Smoke

 End Results: Surreal Smoke Art

-The smoke images below show examples of what you can create by following the steps in this tutorial.
+The smoke photography gallery below shows examples of what you can create by following the steps in this tutorial.
 I hope they inspire you.

 All the shapes formed by the smoke are exactly as shot.
 The only Photoshop editing I applied was adding colour, adjusting contrast, cropping and cleaning up any blemishes.